tavaresrodrigo/StackOverflow/README.md

 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 SUCCESS!
 ```
-Voila, **SUCCESS** the realPassword was overwritten and the new password in memory now is equivalent to "realPassword, "ffffffff", 8"., if we check the memory again we will confirm that the following frames were dumped with "0x61616161":
+Voila, **SUCCESS** the realPassword was overwritten and the new password in memory now is equivalent to "realPassword, "aaaaaaaa", 8"., if we check the memory again we will confirm that the following frames were dumped with "0x61616161":

 ```bash
 (gdb) x/100x 0x7fffffffe358